dndubins/ATtiny85/CustomPWM/README.md

 Timer 1 (Controls PB0, PB1, PB3, and PB4!)
 ------------------------------------------
 When I first saw that Timer1 was a 255-bit timer, I was disappointed.
-BUT THEN I saw how many prescalar values this thing has.
+BUT THEN I saw how many prescaler values this thing has.
 WOW!!!!
 Surely you can find the right combination to attain the frequency you would like.
 Let's start with Pin PB0.

 ### "I want a custom PWM signal on PB1 only, using Timer 1."